cyrusssschen/nestjs-todo-list/README.md

 ## Description

-A quick demo of running graphql with nestjs
+A quick demo of todo-list service built in nestjs

 ## Prerequisites